piitaya/lovelace-mushroom/README.md

 Mushroom is available in [HACS][hacs] (Home Assistant Community Store).

-0. Install HACS if you don't have it already
+1. Install HACS if you don't have it already
-1. Open HACS in your Home Assistant
+2. Open HACS in Home Assistant
-2. Go to "Frontend" section
+3. Go to "Frontend" section
-3. Click button with "+" icon
+4. Click button with "+" icon
-4. Search for "Mushroom"
+5. Search for "Mushroom"

 ### Manual